zappybiby/d4inv2img/README.md

 It uses mss for screen capture, OpenCV for detecting the item, and pyautogui for mouse movement.

 # How to use
-1. Install requirements.txt
+1. Source: Install requirements.txt & run main.py.
+Precompiled Binary: Unzip main.7z, run main.exe.
-2. Run main.py
-3. Hover over the first item in your stash and press 'F2' (default)
+2. Hover over the first item in your stash and press 'F2' (default)
-4. The script will go through each item and save the images to the "Inventory" subdirectory.
+3. The script will go through each item and save the images to the "Inventory" subdirectory.

 ## Diablo 4 Settings
 1. Font scale medium